rossmartin/ionic2-alpha-scroll/README.md

 # ionic2-alpha-scroll
 Configurable Ionic 2 component for alphabetically indexed list with an alpha scroll bar.
+This component has a few improvements on the original Ionic 1 component, mainly the panning functionality on the alpha wheel scroll shown below in the demo.

 ## Installation